How to research family history

 Later in the war, if 65 per cent of the members of a Militia battalion volunteered for the AIF the unit was redesignated as AIF, with the prefix (AIF), eg 24 Bn (AIF).
 This process on occasion required the transfer of units between formations and the transfer of individuals between units.

-Personal files for soldiers who served in the Second World War are held by the National Archives.
+Personal files for soldiers who served in the Second World War are held by the National Archives of Australia.
 To search for a record, go to the National Archives website and click on Record Search which is carefully hidden at the top right of the page, above the pictures.
 Log in as a Visitor.
 Once in Record Search, use the person's name, in the order Surname, Given Names (eg Smith, John Frederick) as key words.
 The Service Number, if know, should be included.
 Surname and number will usually be sufficient.
 The date range is 1939-1945.
 This should bring up the record.
 A copy of the record can be ordered on line (not a free service) or the document can be called forward to the reading room in the repository where it is held.
 You can visit the reading room on the agreed day and read the file.

 British Commonwealth Occupation Force (Japan) & Korean War